s-blu/obsidian_dataview_example_vault/00 Meta/Contribution.md

 Probably, your query will need some specific test data.
 You can either add new files or expand existing ones.
 Please keep these points in mind:

 1. Do not delete or change existing test data, even it if looks broken.
 It could be that a query page needs these broken data sets to showcase how to handle such edge cases
 2. Always add test data in a sub folder of `10 Example Data`, i.e. `10 Example Data/recipes`.
 You're free to create new ones for this.
-This makes querying easier.
-You can, of course, also add tags to do the querying.
-Still, it is easier for maintenance if you put the data in a sub folder
+	- Please always add your test data in a sub folder, even if you use tags for querying.
+It provides a better overview and makes maintenance easier
+	- It's preferable if your test data is general enough so it can potentially extended for new queries, but using very case specific test data is alright, too.
 3. Please make sure your test data does not hurt anyone, doesn't contain personal data and is not illegal (i.e. Copyright infringement)

 > [!tip] Script to generate semi-random test data